sainirohit57/university_home/README.md

 # university_home
-This is the home page of the university template.
+This is the university template home page.
 <br>
 Languages: HTML, CSS, JavaScript
 <br>